Horror game: History

-Sega's Monster Bash (1982) was a horror-themed arcade action game that depicted classic movie monsters such as Count Dracula, Frankenstein's monster and werewolves.
+Sega's Monster Bash (1982) arcade video game depicts classic movie monsters such as Count Dracula, Frankenstein's monster and werewolves.
 Other horror-themed action games that followed in the late 1980s included Capcom's Ghosts 'n Goblins (1985), Konami's Castlevania (1986), and Sega's Ghost House (1986) and Kenseiden (1988), with more violent gory arcade horror games including Exidy's Chiller (1986) and Namco's Splatterhouse (1988).
 One of the most well-known "haunted house" themed graphic adventure games was Maniac Mansion (1987) by LucasArts.
 Sweet Home (1989) was a survival horror role-playing video game based on the Japanese horror film of the same name.
 It was Capcom's first survival horror title, directed by Tokuro Fujiwara, who had earlier designed Ghosts 'n Goblins and later went on to produce Resident Evil, which was originally intended to be a remake of Sweet Home.
 Phantasmagoria (1995) by Roberta Williams was one of the earliest psychological horror games.

 Alone in the Dark (1992), developed by Infogrames and inspired by H.P.
-Lovecraft fiction and George Romero zombie films, was one of the first survival horror games to bring a more immersive presentation, using crude 3D figures drawn atop a 2D pre-rendered background, so that players would control their character from a fixed camera angle.
+Lovecraft fiction and George A. Romero zombie films, was one of the first survival horror games to bring a more immersive presentation, using crude 3D figures drawn atop a 2D pre-rendered background, so that players would control their character from a fixed camera angle.
 This allowed the developers to create the necessary sense of tension throughout the adventure game.
 Alone in the Dark was a global success on personal computers.
-Sweet Home and Alone in the Dark went on to inspire Capcom's original Resident Evil (1996), which coined the "survival horror" term.
+Sweet Home, Alone in the Dark, and Doctor Hauzer (published by River Hill in 1994) went on to inspire Capcom's original Resident Evil (1996), which coined the "survival horror" term.
 It spawned the Resident Evil franchise, which defined and popularized survival horror games.
+1995 saw the release of Clock Tower on the Super Famicom, which Carl Therrien claims is "clearly inspired by the slasher movie breed of uncanny."
 Sega's The House of the Dead (1996) was an arcade horror shooter game that introduced fast zombies who could run, jump and swim, whereas Konami's Silent Hill (1999) defined and popularized psychological horror games.